jeshraghian/snntorch/README.rst

 Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^
+PyTorch should be installed to use snnTorch.
+Ensure the correct version of torch is installed for your system to enable CUDA compatibility.

-The following packages need to be installed to use snnTorch:
+The following packages are automatically installed if using the pip command:

-* torch >= 1.1.0
-* numpy >= 1.17
+* numpy
 * pandas

-* matplotlib
-* math
+The following packages are required for using `export_nir` and `import_nir`:

 * nir
 * nirtorch

-They are automatically installed if snnTorch is installed using the pip command.
-Ensure the correct version of torch is installed for your system to enable CUDA compatibility.
+The following packages are required for using `spikeplot`:

+* matplotlib

 Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^